robinhowlett/slate/source/index.html.md

 The `DocConsumer` sample Snap that ships with the [Snap Archetype](#snap-maven-archetype) demonstrates how to read from a Snap's input view.

-Similarly to [Writing to an Output View](#writing-to-an-output-view), Guice will inject an instance of `InputViews` and assign it to the `inputViews` variable.
+Similarly to [Writing Documents to an Output View](#writing-documents-to-an-output-view), Guice will inject an instance of `InputViews` and assign it to the `inputViews` variable.

 `inputViews.get()` returns the default view associated with the Snap.
 If the Snap has more than one view, a `ViewException` is thrown.